awsdocs/aws-cloudformation-user-guide/doc_source/create-reusable-transform-function-snippets-and-add-to-your-template-with-aws-include-transform.md

 For example, you might have a Lambda function that you want to reuse in one or more AWS CloudFormation templates\.

-Unlike custom macros, the `AWS::Include` transform doesn't require special permissions to use it because it is hosted by AWS CloudFormation\.
-It can be used by templates in any account within AWS CloudFormation\.
-Also, there is no charge incurred when using this transform\.
-AWS CloudFormation treats the `AWS::Include` transform the same as any other macro in terms of evaluation order and scope\.
-For more information about macros, see [Using AWS CloudFormation macros to perform custom processing on templates](template-macros.md)\.

 ## Usage<a name="aws-include-transform-usage"></a>

 You can use the `AWS::Include` transform anywhere within the AWS CloudFormation template except in the template parameters section or the template version field\.
 For example, you can use `AWS::Include` in the mappings section\.